 Only certified Child Care Centers or Type B Home Providers will be authorized/approved to provide caregiving services under the caregiving services.
 Payments for caregiving services will be disbursed upon receipt of a monthly child care invoice from the Child Care Center or Type B Provider that identifies the dates/times of child care provided.
 The monthly invoice must be signed by the kinship caregiver and Child Care Center or Type B Provider as acknowledgment of the services provided.
 Unsigned invoices will not be processed for payment.
 Caregiving service fees will follow the Payment Rates for Providers of Publicly Funded Child Care current chart of rates.

-Types of Assistance (Services)-Stabilization and caregiving costs associated with caring for children as a kinship caregiver a) "To provide assistance to needy families so that children may be cared for in their own homes or in the homes of relatives"
+Types of Assistance (Services)-Stabilization and caregiving costs associated with caring for children as a kinship caregiver a) "To end the dependence of needy parents on government benefits by promoting job preparation, work and marriage"